EstebanDalelR/getting-started/README.md

 ![Initial Repo Appearance](/images/initial-repo-appearance.png)

 The first thing to do is create an account.
-Click the `Sign Up` button in the middle of the screen (if it is there) or click the `Sign Up` link in the top right of the screen.
+Click the `Sign Up` button in the middle of the screen (if it is there), click the `Sign Up` link in the top right of the screen or use [this link](https://github.com/join).

 Fill in some basic information to join Github: